Syneation/FlexuraNote-code/README.md

-# FusionNote-code
+# FlexuraNote-code
 # EN
 # About the code
-here is the FusionNote code, to change this code, you need qt in c++ (qt6).
+here is the FlexuraNote code, to change this code, you need qt in c++ (qt6).
 All comments are in English.
 You can change the code for your use.

 # For commercial use
 If you update or redo the program, please let us know by email.